Spring Break, but make it Midwestern with these fantastically fun and family-friendly things to do in Springfield, Missouri!

 Lunch at Red’s Giant Hamburg

 This diner originally opened after WWII.
-It was given its unique name because the owner couldn’t fit the -er on the end of hamburger on the vertical sign due to power lines above it.
+Its unique name is due to the fact that the owner couldn’t fit the -er on the end of the word ‘hamburger’ on the vertical sign due to power lines above it.
+So, he just left it as ‘hamburg’.

-The original diner was a Route 66 legend until it closed in 1984, but the new owners did an outstanding job recreating it in the new one.
+The original diner was a Route 66 legend until it closed in 1984, but the new owners did an outstanding job recreating it.
 The whole diner, from the decor to the menu, is a wonderful throwback to a bygone era.

-We just had to take a drive down part of the original historic Route 66, since Springfield is considered the birthplace of the historic ‘mother road’.
+We took a drive down part of the original Route 66.
+Springfield is considered the birthplace of the historic ‘mother road’.

-I never knew why Route 66 was such a big deal, but I learned why while we were in Springfield!
+I never knew why Route 66 was such a big deal, but I learned why during this trip!

-For decades Route 66 was the only highway that connected the Midwest and the West.
+For decades, Route 66 was the only highway connecting the Midwestern States to the West.
 Running from Chicago to Los Angeles, it was lined by diners, motels, trading posts, oddities, and some of America’s greatest scenic beauty.
-Its no wonder that the highway quickly became an American icon.
+It’s no wonder that this highway quickly became an American icon.

 On our little drive through history, we stopped for pictures with some of the murals.
-(Which allowed us to mark #40 off of our Deployment Bucket List!)
+(Which was #40 on our Deployment Bucket List!)

 See the Giant Fork